larpal/DSND_capstone/README.md

 ## Data Processing
 The data preprocessing is done in the `etl` module via the `etl_main` function.
 The code contained can be explored in an easier way using the notebook `ETL.ipynb` which contains the same code broken into smaller pieces.

-## Future Work
+## Conclusion
+In this project, I created a dashboard to visualize the current Covid-19 situation in Germany.
+I found that Streamlit is very well suited for such dashboards and I believe that my app successfully achieves the tasks I planned to do.
+Further, Altair can be used to create beautiful and interactive charts.

-There are I am planning to improve, such as:
+Once the time allows, there are I am planning to improve, such as:
 - deploy the app on Heroku
-- Add more interactive information to the map
+- add more interactive information to the map
-- Refactor the ETL pipeline into pieces that are easier to digest.
+- refactor the ETL pipeline into pieces that are easier to digest
+- speed up the ETL pipeline

 ## Licensing, Authors, and Acknowledgements
 I am grateful to the providors of the data sets mentioned above.